Project Activities

 Setting

-The study will take place in rural and urban middle and high schools in Oregon.
+The study took place in midsized urban and suburban middle school, high school, and transition settings in Oregon.

 Sample

-Approximately 25 parents and 10 teachers will be recruited to provide design input and to facilitate use and evaluation across school and home settings.
-The project will involve 40 middle and high school students and students in transition to high school or postsecondary lives with mild to moderate ASD ages 14-21.
+Approximately 25 parents and teachers were recruited to provide design input and to facilitate use and evaluation.
+The project involved 40 middle and high school students and students in transition to high school or postsecondary settings with mild to moderate ASD ages 14-21.

 Goal Guide is a web-based application designed to support the self-management and goal setting of students with mild or moderate autism.
 Goal Guide promotes self-management through the following steps: (1) create activity goals, (2) monitor their own performance, (3) evaluate progress through accessible information displays, (4) share performance and evaluate goal accomplishment and designated incentives with others, and (5) revise or renew goals.
 The intervention includes a goal-management mobile application that incorporates a step-by-step guide for using the application, a dashboard facilitating the ease-of-use of the application, and universal design principles.
 The application also includes an integrated curriculum component, where teachers provide instructional support for key concepts.
 In order to promote student accountability, teachers and parents stay involved in students' progress through email updates on students' interactions with their goals.